natewood2/holbertonschool-simple_shell/README.md

 ## Process Handling and Execution:
 - Learn the basics of handling and executing processes.
 This covers using system calls like fork, execve, and wait to control process lifecycles and execute commands.

+## How 'Simple Shell' Works:

+A simple shell allows the users to input commands to direct the system through breaking down the components which it runs into a infinite loop to locates the executable command listed in the system's PATH.
+It thens tokenlized the input to determind the wanted command.
+On each commands a child process is created which then, the parent process waits for the child process to be excecuted.
+As it locates the command's path it prints out the located memories.

 ## Repository Files